 The Move Over Law: What Tow Truck Operators Should Know

-As tow truck operators, safety comes first for both you and the driver in need of help on the side of the highway.
+Tow truck operators should always prioritize safety on the side of the highway.
 Despite flashing lights on the side of the road, sometimes tragedy strikes as some passing drivers may not leave enough space between them and the emergency vehicle.

-Unfortunately, most drivers on the road are unfamiliar with ‘move over laws,’ a law tailored for drivers to decrease speed and/or move into the adjacent lane to give a safe buffer to road assistance operators.
+Unfortunately, most drivers on the road are unfamiliar with ‘move over laws’ that specifically urge drivers to decrease speed and/or move into the adjacent lane to give a safe buffer to roadside assistance operators.

-According to the National Safety Commission, 71 percent of Americans are not familiar with their state’s move over laws.
+According to the National Safety Commission, 71% of Americans are not familiar with their state’s move over laws.
 There’s also no current federal move over law, and laws differ per state.

-To learn more about National Move Over Law Day this October, we sat down with two subject matter experts.
+To learn more about National Move Over Law Day this October, we had two subject matter experts weigh in:

 - Angela Roper Barnett, executive director of multiple towing associations and a fierce advocate for the safety of the towing industry